 Two men from an almost extinct Russian ethnic sub-group, the Merja, take the dead wife of one of them to her final rest in this poetic, poignant drama which works brilliantly as character study and as a meditation on the notion of national identity.
 After the rampage of Anders Breivik in Norway in July 2011, and in a world of multicultural cross-fertilisation, the positive case for ethnic separateness or uniqueness is rarely made without it sounding like the spit-flecked rantings of ultra-conservatives, die-hards or Nazis.
-Yet Aleksei Fedorchenko has done it.
+Yet director Aleksei Fedorchenko has done it.
 That his film is mystical, full of half-remembered ritual and possibly imagined histories shows, perhaps, that Fedorchenko and his writers (Denis Osokin, Aist Sergeyev) understand they’re on a cultural minefield.
-Either way, his approach allows him to sneak a rather unexpected sub-plot under the radar, one which builds beautifully and solidifies to give this film’s second half more lean-forward appeal than the first half might prepare you for.
+Either way, this approach allows them to sneak a rather unexpected sub-plot under the radar, one which builds beautifully and solidifies to give this film’s second half more lean-forward appeal than the first half might prepare you for.

 The Arrival of Wang (Peccadillo, cert 15, DVD)

 There’s really almost nothing I can say about this Italian film without entering spoiler territory.
 It is a raggy but highly ingenious drama about an interpreter called in by the government to do some translating out of Chinese into Italian for an alien who’s just landed on planet Earth.
 And that’s about as far as I can go.
-Suffice to say it’s a sci-fi that plays with the notion of the good alien/bad human, there is no way that Hollywood can remake it in its present form, it is terribly amateur in many respects yet the concept is so strong it doesn’t matter.
+Suffice to say it’s a sci-fi that plays with the notion of the good alien/bad human, there is no way that Hollywood can remake it in its present form and it is terribly amateur in many respects, yet the concept is so strong it doesn’t matter.
 Highly recommended, it’s reviewed at greater length here.

 The Life and Death of Colonel Blimp (ITV, cert U, Blu-ray/DVD)